 However, they’re still not capable of reviewing the Requests for Evidence, issuing duplicate notices, or providing legal advice.
 For these requirements, both Tier I and Tier II officials create a “service request,” which is then forwarded to the local service centers.
 Alternatively, you can call the local offices or service centers.
 Click here to locate the nearest USCIS office.

-Instructions for Contacting a Live Person at USCIS
+How to Speak to a Live Person at USCIS in 2021?